Barrow County Child Custody Attorneys

 Contact a custody attorney online today!
 Or call (678) 701-6252 to learn more about how we can help you successfully navigate your custody battle.
 Payment plans and same-day appointments are available.

-Types of Child
+Types of Child Custody in Georgia

 A divorce settlement in Georgia will determine physical custody and legal custody.